geisera/ai-sun-tzu/README.md

 - Pineceone Vector Database
 - GPT3

-When I started diving into all of this, I felt while I understood some of the individual pieces, it was hard to piece together everything into a cohesive project.
-I hope this project is useful for anyone looking to build with this stack, and just needing something to start with.

 ### What we're building

-We are building an app that takes text (text files), embeds them into vectors, stores them into Pinecone, and allows semantic searching of the data.
+This is an app that takes text (text files), embeds them into vectors, stores them into a vector database (Pinecone), and allows for semantic searching of the data.

-For anyone wondering what Semantic search is, here is an overview (taken directly from ChatGPT4):

-__Semantic search refers to a search approach that understands the user's intent and the contextual meaning of search queries, instead of merely matching keywords.__

-__It uses natural language processing and machine learning to interpret the semantics, or meaning, behind queries.
-This results in more accurate and relevant search results.
-Semantic search can consider user intent, query context, synonym recognition, and natural language understanding.
-Its applications range from web search engines to personalized recommendation systems.__

 ## Running the app

-In this section I will walk you through how to deploy and run this app.
+How to deploy and run this app:

 ### Prerequisites

-To run this app, you need the following:
+This app requires the following:

 1. An [OpenAI](https://platform.openai.com/) API key
 2. [Pinecone](https://app.pinecone.io/) API Key